• Skip to primary navigation

 1 tsp cayenne powder

-1 tsp fenugreek (found in Indian specialty grocery or online) (optional)
+1 teaspoon fenugreek (found in Indian specialty grocery or online) (optional)

 1 (14 oz.) can light coconut milk